L-X-T/ng-p3rf/README.md

-# Alexander Thalhammer - Workshop Base
+# Alexander Thalhammer - A11y Workshop

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.2 and has since been improved and update by [@LX_T](https://twitter.com/LX_T), currently using Angular 18.2.2.